Yamakaze-chan/MangaLens/README.md

 If you see this project is useful, don't forget to give star to these projects
 - [YOLO](https://github.com/ultralytics/ultralytics): I am using v12 (because It's new and I want to try it :smiley: )
 - [manga-ocr](https://github.com/kha-white/manga-ocr): To read text from image
+- [PaddleOCR-VL-For-Manga](https://huggingface.co/jzhang533/PaddleOCR-VL-For-Manga): This model OCR Chinese is really good
 - [OPUS-MT](https://github.com/Helsinki-NLP/Opus-MT): translate offline and fast
+- [LFM2-350M-ENJP-MT](https://huggingface.co/LiquidAI/LFM2-350M-ENJP-MT): translate Japanese fast with the good result
+- [QuickMT-ZH-EN](https://huggingface.co/quickmt/quickmt-zh-en): translate Chinese good and fast
-- [Lingua](https://github.com/pemistahl/lingua-py): Detect text language to pick translator
+- [EfficientNet](https://github.com/lukemelas/efficientnet-pytorch): Detect text language to pick translator
 - **This project**: Why not? :smiley:
 ## Contact
 For any inquiries, please feel free to contact me at nhatvipmason@gmail.com